 14. Ankit Singla from Bloggertipstricks.com

 1. When I started blogging 5 years back, Money was my core reason.
 I was in need of earning money for some personal reasons.
-As years crossed, I become more passionate with blogging.
+As years crossed, I become more passionate about blogging.

-I still remember how much I struggled at my initial days of blogging and had made little cash out of it.
-But as we know, experiences teaches us well and thus I’ve started to nourish my blogging skills.
+I still remember how much I struggled with my initial days of blogging and had made little cash out of it.
+But as we know, experiences teach us well and thus I’ve started to nourish my blogging skills.
 Now, as a dedicated blogger.

 3. A blogger must be capable to write for readers, generate useful content, present it well, promote aggressively and help others.
 I hope I’m doing well in these areas.

-4. People who are interested to learn blogging!
+4. People who are interested to learn to blog!
 Be of any age, or of any niche.
 If they want to learn basic blogging strategies then I would say my blog is the right place to satisfy their needs.

 5. There are lots of blogs under blogging niche which offers excellent content.
 But providing great content isn’t enough.
 It must be understandable for everyone, especially for novice people and thus focusing to create content with good readability.